 Craft your message and "brand" for your defined audiences.

 Learn to effectively apply the tools to articulate goals and find success.

 Continue to grow and learn within your profession.

-As a faculty member, you have the ability to create your own account.
-Once you’ve created an account, you can select pre-recorded questions, record your own custom questions and then review view student responses at your convenience and provide feedback.
+As a faculty member, you have the ability to create your own assignments.
+You can select pre-recorded questions, record your own custom questions and then review student responses at your convenience and provide feedback.

 The Career Development Collaborative is a career community dedicated to equipping faculty and staff by sharing resources and advancing our practice and ourselves as career development facilitators to provide excellent support to students.
 This group is a resource for both people in career development roles and those who want to be in career development roles.
 All are welcome!